EnviroDIY/ModularSensors/README.md

 - **Constructor** - Each sensor has a unique constructor, the exact format of which is dependent on the individual sensor.
 - **getSensorName()** - This gets the name of the sensor and returns it as a string.
 - **getSensorLocation()** - This returns the Arduino pin sending and receiving data or other sensor installation information as a string.
 This is the location where the sensor is connected to the data logger, NOT the position of the sensor in the environment.
 Generally this value is set in the constructor for the sensor.
 - **setNumberMeasurementsToAverage(int nReadings)** - Sets the number of readings for the sensor to take.
 This value can also be set by the constructor.
-NOTE:  This will beome the number of readings actually taken by a sensor prior to data averaging.
+NOTE:  This will become the number of readings actually taken by a sensor prior to data averaging.
 Any "bad" (-9999) values returned by the sensor will not be included in the final averaging.
 This the actual number of "good" values that are averaged may be less than what is set by setNumberMeasurementsToAverage or in the sensor constructor.
 - **getNumberMeasurementsToAverage()** - Returns an unsigned 8-bit integer with the number of readings the sensor will be taking before averaging and giving a final result.
 - **getStatus()** - This returns the 8-bit code for the current status of the sensor:
-    - Bit 0 - 0=Not powered, 1=Powered
-    - Bit 1 - 0=Has NOT been set up, 1=Has been setup
+    - Bit 0 - 0=Has NOT been successfully set up, 1=Has been setup
+    - Bit 1 - 0=No attempt made to power sensor, 1=Attempt made to power sensor
-    - Bit 2 - 0=Is NOT warmed up, 1=Is warmed up
+    - Bit 2 - 0=Power up attampt failed, 1=Power up attempt succeeded
+        - Use the isWarmedUp() function to check if enough time has passed to be ready for sensor communication.
-    - Bit 3 - 0=Not awake/actively measuring, 1=Is awake/actively measuring
+    - Bit 3 - 0=Activation/wake attempt made, 1=No activation/wake attempt made
-    - Bit 4 - 0=Readings not stable, 1=Readings should be stable
+    - Bit 4 - 0=Wake/Activate failed, 1=Is awake/actively measuring
+        - Use the isStable() function to check if enough time has passed to begin a measurement.
-    - Bit 5 - 0=Measurement requested, 1=No measurements have been requested
+    - Bit 5 - 0=Start measurement requested attempt made, 1=No measurements have been requested
-    - Bit 6 - 1=Waiting for measurement completion (IFF bit 3 and 4 are set!), 1=Measurement complete (IFF bit 3 and 4 are set!),
+    - Bit 6 - 0=Measurement start failed, 1=Measurement attempt succeeded
+        - Use the isMeasurementComplete() to check if enough time has passed for a measurement to have been completed.
     - Bit 7 - 0=No known errors, 1=Some sort of error has occurred
-- **updateStatusBits()** - This function checks the current status.
 - **setup()** - This "sets up" the sensor - setting up serial ports, etc required for the given sensor.
 This must always be called for each sensor within the "setup" loop of your Arduino program _before_ calling the corresponding variable setup.
 - **update()** - This updates the sensor values and returns true when finished.
 For digital sensors with a single information return, this only needs to be called once for each sensor, even if there are multiple variable subclasses for the sensor.
 In general, the update function powers the sensor, wakes/activates it, tells it to start measurements and get values as many times as requested, averages all the values, notifies the attached variables that new values are available, and then puts the sensor back to sleep if it had been asleep at the start of the update.